edgeguide/expect/README.md

 ).errors(); // { bar: { buzz: 'Expected parameter bar.buzz to be of type string but it was 1' } }
 ```

-Object validation can be nested with several keys-options.
+Object validation may be nested with several keys-options.

 ```javascript
 const expect = require('@edgeguideab/expect');